LusunHCI/7cups-summer/data/nlu.md

 - How old are you btw?
 - Can you first tell me how old are you?

+## intent: open_question/distant_how
+- in what ways was she distant?
+- how did she distance herself from you?
+- did she avoid you?
+- how did she act distant?
+- was she ghosting you?

 ## intent: open_question/reason
 - Do you know why you might feel this way?
 - Can you tell me more why you feel a lot of shame and guilt?